-The Superior Egyptian Cotton Solid Towel Set provides the thickest, cushiest material, but has a rougher feel than the Turkish options mentioned above.
-Both the AmazonBasics 6-Piece Fade-Resistant Set and the White Classic Luxury 6-Piece Set are made with neither Turkish nor Egyptian Cotton and feel stiffer and less soft to the touch than the other products we tested.
-If a soft, cushy feel is what you're after, we recommend going with a Turkish Cotton towel set.
+The Superior Egyptian Cotton Solid Towel Set provides the thickest, cushiest material but has a rougher feel than the Turkish options mentioned above.
+Both the Amazon Basics 6-Piece Fade-Resistant Set and the White Classic Luxury 8-Piece Set are made with neither Turkish nor Egyptian cotton.
+Both of these towel sets feel stiffer and less soft to the touch than the other products we tested.
+If a soft, cushy feel is what you're after, we recommend choosing a Turkish Cotton bath towel set.

 The thicker towels, which provide softness and cushion, tended to take longer to dry.
-After 90 minutes on the drying line, many of these towels, like the Chakir Turkish Linens Luxury Towels and the Superior Egyptian Cotton Set ended up with patches of wetness.
+After 90 minutes on the drying line, many of these towels, like the Chakir Turkish Linens Luxury Towels and the Superior Egyptian Cotton Set, ended up with patches of wetness.

-You know the feeling when you get water on a towel, and it beads off, entirely defeating the purpose of the towel?
-That is why we have this metric in our towel-testing procedures.
-For this metric, we placed a portion of each towel in water to see how well it absorbs.
-This metric goes hand-in-hand with our drying time metric, as any towel that absorbs water will also need to dry out in a timely manner.
-The top-scoring towels in the absorbency metric were mostly towels that fall into the Turkish cotton category.
-The Chakir Turkish Linens Luxury towels as well as the Hammam Linen and Hotel and Spa Quality Turkish Set all absorbed water at an impressive rate.
+Sometimes when a towel gets water on it, the water just beads off rather than absorbing into the material.
+As towel testers, we find this very annoying.
+This is certainly not the purpose of a towel.
+That is why we included this metric in our towel-testing procedures.
+To test absorbency, we placed a portion of each towel in water to see how well it absorbs.
+This metric goes hand-in-hand with our drying time metric because any towel that absorbs water will also need to dry out promptly.
+The top-scoring towels in the absorbency metric were, for the most part, towels that fall into the "Turkish cotton" category.
+The Chakir Turkish Linens Luxury towels as well as the Hammam Linen and Cotton Paradise Turkish Set all absorbed water at an impressive rate.

 — Jane Jackson